pts/pts-xtiny/README.txt

 the output file even smaller.

-It's recommended that you specify some warning flags, like these: -W -Wall -Wextra -Werror Wsystem-headers.
+It's recommended that you specify some warning flags, like these: -W -Wall -Wextra -Werror -Wsystem-headers.

-You may also want to specify -ansi or `-ansi -pedantic', but that usually gives you only very little benefit in addition to the warning flags.
+You may also want to specify -ansi or -ansi -pedantic, but that usually gives you only very little benefit in addition to the warning flags.

 Q11.
 What are the dependencies to run pts-xtiny?